brunonicko/basicco/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/basicco?color=light-green&style=flat
    :target: https://pypi.org/project/basicco/

-`Basicco` provides a `Base`_ class and lower-level utilities to enhance compatibility, readability, and validation.

 Motivation
 ----------
-While developing Python code for Visual Effects pipelines, I found myself having to write the same boiler-plate over and over again, as well as struggling with the compatibility issues between Python 2 and 3.
+While developing Python software for Visual Effects pipelines, I found myself having to write the same boiler-plate code over and over again, as well as struggling with compatibility issues and feature gaps between Python 2 and Python 3.

-So I decided to tackle the issue at the `Base`_, literally.
+So I decided to tackle it at the `Base`_, literally.

 Overview
 --------
-  - Cross-compatibility
-    - abstractmethod decorator
-    - Pickle and slots
-  - Readability, shorter code
-    - frozen decorator
-  - Runtime checking, not for speed
-    - frozen decorator
-    - final decorator
+`Basicco` provides a `Base`_ class and multiple lower-level `Utilities`_ to enhance code compatibility, readability, and validation.

 Base
 ----
 The `Base`_ class enables the use of functionalities provided by `Basicco`.
-In most cases, it's a simple drop-in replacement for `object`:
+It is designed to be a simple drop-in replacement for `object` in your base classes:

 .. code:: python

     >>> from basicco import Base
-    >>> class Asset(Base):
+    >>> class Asset(Base):  # inherit from Base instead of object ...     pass
-    ...     pass
     ...